-A generation resource owner may request a lesser synchronized reserve maximum or secondary reserve maximum than the economic maximum if a physical limitation exists that cannot be addressed using the multi-segmented hourly ramp rate or using the Real-time reserve deselection exception process as described in Section 4.4.3.1.
-Resource owners must submit requests to Reserves@pim.com.
-A copy of this email will be made available to the MMU.

-The request must include the Markets Gateway unit name, unit ID, reason, and documentation to support the request.
-PJM will determine, with the advice and input of the MMU, whether the request is approved or denied and provide a written notification to the generation resource owner no later than 30 business days from the date of data submittal supporting the request.
+A generation resource owner may request a lesser synchronized reserve maximum or secondary reserve maximum than the economic maximum if a physical limitation exists that cannot be addressed using the multi-segmented hourly ramp rate or using the real-time reserve deselection exception process as described in Section 4.4.3.1.
+Resource owners must submit requests to Reserves@pjm.com.
+A copy of this email will be made available to the Market Monitoring Unit.
+The request must include the Markets Gateway unit name, unit id, reason, and documentation to support the request.
+PJM will determine, with the advice and input of the Marketing Monitoring Unit, whether the request is approved or denied and provide a written notification to the generation resource owner no later than 30 business days from the date of data submittal supporting the request.
 If the request is denied, PJM will include in the notice a written explanation for the denial.